-A major advantage of having a church Facebook page is you can live-stream services for free with Facebook Live.
+A major advantage of having a Facebook page is you can stream church services for free with Facebook Live.

 This is a great, no-fuss option for socially distanced services, and since most of your church members probably have Facebook, it's accessible to almost everyone.
 Church viewers just have to log on when it's time to live stream the service, and they'll find it on your page.

 If you use another platform to stream your services, Facebook is still the best place to post the link.

 If you're using Facebook Live to stream services, it's safe to say that you need a digital donation platform as well.

 Use proper Facebook etiquette by posting the link to your online donation platform in the same post as your weekly live stream.
 That way your church members don't have to search through your Facebook profile to find it.

 During your live-streamed service, simply remind your viewers that they can make their weekly offering through the available link.

 Filming a short reflection, testimonial or talk is as easy as taking out your smartphone and posting your video on Facebook.